Crisp and Co. Banner Image

 What financial information will I need to give?

-In sorting out the division of the family’s finances, a lot of information is required from both partners, so that a full picture of the family’s financial situation can be made and a fair arrangement can be reached, whether by agreement or by the Court.
+In sorting out the division of the family’s finances, a lot of information is required from both partners, to gain a full picture of the family’s financial situation, and so that a fair arrangement can be reached, whether by agreement or by the Court.

 Each party is obliged to complete comprehensive details of their respective financial position in a Form E. The exact information that is needed depends entirely on your unique circumstances, so it is impossible to list these all here.